opentaps/open-climate-investing/README.md

 ### Viewing the Results

-Follow directions from the [ui README page](ui/README.md) to look at your results.
+Follow directions from the [dashboard README page](ui/README.md) to look at your results.

 ## The Book